 About the practical course / workshop

-Sunday, May 11, 2026 - Monday, May 12, 2026
+Monday, May 11, 2026 - Tuesday, May 12, 2026

 The use of a single reference genome in bioinformatics can lead to reference bias and miss important information about genome variability and relationships.
 New assembly methods have made it easier to generate high-quality complete genome assemblies, and using a pangenome graph that expresses many genomes and their mutual alignment can help address these issues.
 This practical course / workshop will focus on building such graphs from whole genome assemblies and using them in various downstream applications in comparative genomics, evolution, variation analysis, sequence alignment, and phenotype association.